 Treatment For Adderall Addiction

 It can be challenging for individuals to overcome addiction in their home environment, where they are likely to come into contact with triggers to substance use.
-Our inpatient rehab program at The Bluffs provides a peaceful and structured environment that supports healing.
+Our inpatient rehab program at Vertava Health of Ohio provides a peaceful and structured environment that supports healing.

 Through a holistic and individualized treatment plan, each person learns coping skills and thought patterns that promote a healthy lifestyle.
 Treatment methods such as dialectical behavior therapy (DBT), family therapy, and adventure therapy work together to resolve many deep-rooted issues that contribute to addiction.

-The option for long-term addiction treatment at The Bluffs ensures that individuals have the time they need to make a lasting change.
+The option for long-term addiction treatment at Vertava Health of Ohio ensures that individuals have the time they need to make a lasting change.